italiangrid/storm/documentation/sysadmin-guide/1.11.10/index.md

 - Operations never performed are not printed in Aggregate Detailed Monitoring.
 - Operation performed in current Monitoring Round are aggregated in Aggregate Detailed Monitoring.

-##### gSOAP tracefile
+#####gSOAP tracefile

 If you have problem at gSOAP level, and you have already looked at the troubleshooting section of the StoRM site without finding a solution, and you are brave enough, you could try to find some useful information on the gSOAP log file.
-To enable gSOAP logging, set the following environment variables :
+To enable gSOAP logging, set the following environment variables:

     $CGSI_TRACE=1
     $CGSI_TRACEFILE=/tmp/tracefile

-and restart the Frontend daemon by calling directly the init script /etc/init.d/storm-frontend-server and see if the error messages contained in /tmp/tracefile could help.
+and restart the Frontend daemon by calling directly the init script */etc/init.d/storm-frontend-server* and see if the error messages contained in */tmp/tracefile* could help.
 Please be very careful, it prints really a huge amount of information.

-### StoRM Backend service<a name="be_advconf">&nbsp;</a>
+###StoRM Backend service

 The Backend is the core of StoRM.
 It executes all SRM requests, interacts with other Grid service, with database to retrieve SRM requests, with file-system to set up space and file, etc. It has a modular architecture made by several internal components.
 The Backend needs to be configured for two main aspects:

-- _Service information_: this section contains all the parameter regarding the StoRM service details.
+- _service information_: this section contains all the parameter regarding the StoRM service details.
 It relies on the **storm.properties** configuration file.
-- _Storage information_: this section contains all the information regarding Storage Area and other storage details.
+- _storage information_: this section contains all the information regarding Storage Area and other storage details.
 It relies on the **namespace.xml** file.

-#### storm.properties <a name="besi_advconf">&nbsp;</a>
+####Service information: storm.properties

 The file: